The Quantization Model of Neural Scaling: The quanta of language modeling

+QDG is expensive to compute for large models and for large numbers of samples.
+We therefore only apply it to the smallest model in the Pythia suite, which has 19m non-embedding parameters.
+We cluster 10000 tokens on which this model is confident and correct in its prediction, achieving less than $0.1$ nats of cross-entropy.
+See \Cref{sec:appendix-qdg-details} for more detail.

-We find that QDG discovers many clusters of coherent model behavior.
+We find that many, though not all, QDG clusters reveal some coherent model behavior.
 We show examples from clusters in \Cref{fig:cluster-examples} and \Cref{fig:cluster-examples-more}.
 These clusters were found with the spectral clustering hyperparameter \texttt{n\_clusters = 400}.
 While most clusters involve the prediction of the same token, manually inspecting these clusters we find that they usually involve predicting the same token for a coherent reason, rather than being based merely on having the same output.
 We also find clusters for more abstract prediction rules.
-For instance, the quantum shown on the left column of~\Cref{fig:cluster-examples} is for continuing a numerical sequence, and the examples involve prediction for a variety of numbers.
+For instance, the quantum shown on the left column of~\Cref{fig:cluster-examples} is the skill of incrementing a numerical sequence, and the examples involve predicting a variety of different tokens representing numbers.